-A 1928 report on the education, library, religious activities and women’s department highlights the successes of early efforts to rehabilitate inmates.
+A 1928 report on the education, library, religious activities and women’s department highlights the successes of early rehabilitation efforts.

-The report wraps up by echoing the modern mission of rehabilitation through job training and education.
-As these early reformers wrote, “the lack of (job skills and education means) that we have here an opportunity, and, an obligation to the state, to make it possible for the men to fit themselves for more useful careers when they return to society.”
+The report ends by echoing the modern mission of rehabilitation through job training and education.
+As the report states, “the lack of (job skills and education means) that we have an obligation to make it possible for the men to (prepare for) careers when they return to society.”

 Improvements at San Quentin

-“The space used for the Library and Chapel and Educational Work has been remodeled during the biennium and the activities centering there are carried on much more efficiently and to a great extent than previous,” the July 1, 1928, report states.
+“The space used for the Library and Chapel and Educational Work has been remodeled.
+Activities centering there are carried on much more efficiently than previous,” the July 1, 1928, report states.
 “The space is being used up to its maximum and we greatly need additional space.

 “During the biennium, the prison population increased 34%.
 The increase in bona fide enrollments in educational work was 93%.
-All educational activities are voluntary. … The completion of the new Women’s Prison has made it possible for many of the women to take up studies, with the result that approximately 35% of the women are taking correspondence instruction under the direction of this department.”
+All educational activities are voluntary.
+The completion of the new Women’s Prison has made it possible for many of the women to take up studies.
+Approximately 35% of the women are taking correspondence instruction under the direction of this department.”

 San Quentin honor camps

-Much like today’s fire camps, many inmates working at the “new road camps” constructing highways up and down the state continued their education.
+Much like today’s conservation camps, many worked at the “new road camps” to build highways across California.

-“Since the establishment of the new road camps, some of the men there have continued their studies. … There are students in every one of the seven camps.
-In two of the camps, men who taught here have organized classes which are conducted after work at night and on Sunday,” the report states.
+“Since the establishment of the new road camps, some of the men there have continued their studies.
+There are students in every one of the seven camps.
+In two camps, men who taught here have organized classes (offered) after work on Sunday,” the report states.

-“Instruction at San Quentin is given in classes and by means of correspondence by inmate assistants. … Classes are conducted in the chapel five afternoons a week.
-The purpose of these classes is to take the men having the least formal schooling and to carry their instruction to the point where they can continue their studies in the correspondence courses.
-The instruction is planned for short-unit courses of 12 weeks, with an intermission of one week following the completion of each term.
+“Instruction at San Quentin is given in classes and by means of correspondence by (incarcerated) assistants.
+Classes are (held) in the chapel five afternoons a week.
+The men having the least formal schooling (can progress to a point where they can) continue their studies in correspondence courses.
+The instruction is planned for short-unit courses of 12 weeks.
+(There is) an intermission of one week following the completion of each term.
 Thus, we operate throughout the year.
-In the six terms which we have been operating under this plan, our chapel classes have enrolled 381, and … 70% … have completed the prescribed courses.
-The proportion of completions would have been larger but changes of work assignments to road camps, paroles and discharges have been the causes of men discontinuing their studies,” according to the report.
+In the six terms which we have been operating under this plan, our chapel classes have enrolled 381.
+Overall, 70% have completed the prescribed courses.
+Completions would have been (higher) but (shifting) to road camps, paroles and discharges have (caused) men to discontinue their studies,” according to the report.

 More advanced studies were offered Saturday afternoons and Sunday mornings.
 Subjects included English, shop arithmetic, electricity, algebra, trigonometry, navigation, soil management, vegetable gardening and dairy management.
 Classes in foreign languages were also offered such as “conversational French, German and Spanish.
-Spanish is by far the most popular. … One hundred nineteen Spanish speaking inmates have made such progress in the English language that they can speak and read English fairly well.”
+Spanish is by far the most popular.
+(Also,) 119 Spanish speaking inmates have (learned enough) English they can speak and read English fairly well.”

 Job skills and return to society